quickwit-oss/quickwit/README.md

 # 🙋 FAQ
 ###  How Quickwit is different from traditional search engines like Elasticsearch or Solr?
-The core difference and advantage of Quickwit is its architecture built from the ground-up for the cloud and for logs.
+The core difference and advantage of Quickwit is its architecture built from the ground-up for the cloud and logs.
 We have decoupled compute and storage, designed highly-performant index data structures, optimized IO paths to make search on object storage sub-second, and implemented a highly-reliable distributed search and exactly-once semantics during indexing so that all engineers can sleep at night.
 Last but not least, we put our love in every line of code.

-### How Quickwit compares to Elastic in terms of cost?
+### How does Quickwit compare to Elastic in terms of cost?
 We estimate that Quicwkit can be up to 10x cheaper on average than Elastic.
 To understand how, check out our [common crawl demo](common-crawl.quickwit.io).

 ### What license does Quickwit use?